 Please wait while you are redirected.

 Several devices are now being marketed for point-of-care neural conduction testing.
-NeuroMetrix received specific clearance to market NC-stat® via the U.S. Food and Drug Administration's (FDA) 510(k) process in 1998, listing as predicate devices the TECA model-10 electromyograph and the Neurometer by Neurotron, which measures vibration threshold.
+NeuroMetrix received specific clearance to market NC-stat® via the U.S. Food and Drug Administration's (FDA) 510(k) process in 1998, listing as predicate devices the TECA model-10 electromyograph and the Neurometer® by Neurotron, which measures vibration threshold.
 The FDA-listed intended use was "to measure neromuscular signals that are useful in diagnosing and evaluating systemic and entrapment neuropathies."
 In addition, the approved application stated that "The NC-stat is intended to be used as an adjunct to and not a replacement for conventional electrodiagnostic measurements."
 NeuroMetrix subsequently received FDA clearance to market newer models with biosensors and engineering changes that enable the NC-stat to be used for motor and sensory nerves of the wrist (median and ulnar) and foot (peroneal, tibial, and sural).
-The intended use as listed on the 510(k) approval from 2006 (#K060584) is "to stimulate and measure neuromuscular signals that are useful in diagnosing and evaluating systemic and entrapment neuropathies."
+The intended use as listed on the 510(k) approval from 2006 (K060584) is "to stimulate and measure neuromuscular signals that are useful in diagnosing and evaluating systemic and entrapment neuropathies."
 The NeuroMetrix ADVANCE™ system received marketing clearance in 2008 (K070109).
 It is intended to perform nerve conduction studies using disposable surface electrodes (similar to NC-stat) with an additional module for invasive needle EMG.
 The ADVANCE™ system includes a real-time display of nerve conduction waveforms with a stylus for assignment of waveforms.

 The Brevio® from Neurotron Medical received marketing clearance from FDA in 2001.
 The Brevio® is intended “for use for the measurement of nerve response latency and amplitude in the diagnosis and monitoring of peripheral neuropathies.”
-The XLTek Neuropath (Excel-Tech) received clearance for marketing through the FDA's 510(k) process in 2006; the indications are the same as those for NC-stat.
-The Neural-ScanTM NCS (Excite Medical) is a Class I diagnostic device (FDA clearance not usually required) that is being marketed "as part the [sic] neurological examination or for screening to detect peripheral neuropathies."
+The XLTek Neuropath (Excel- Tech) received clearance for marketing through the FDA’s 510(k) process in 2006; the indications are the same as those for NC-stat®.
+The Neural-Scan™ NCS (Neuro Diagnostics) is a Class I diagnostic device (FDA clearance not usually required) that is being marketed “as part of the [sic] neurological examination or for screening to detect peripheral neuropathies.”

 POLICYAutomated nerve conduction tests are considered investigational.